George Gipps: Policies toward Aboriginal people

-When Gipps arrived in 1838 he was immediately faced with the issue of two major massacres of Aboriginal people: the Waterloo Creek massacre perpetrated by Major James Nunn and his detachment of New South Wales Mounted Police; and the Myall Creek massacre perpetrated by squatter John Henry Fleming and his ten stockmen.
+When Gipps arrived in 1838, he was immediately faced with the issue of two major massacres of Aboriginal people: the Waterloo Creek massacre perpetrated by Major James Nunn and his detachment of New South Wales Mounted Police, and the Myall Creek massacre perpetrated by squatter John Henry Fleming and his ten stockmen.

-The British government at this time was interested in reducing the exterminatory effects of colonisation on Indigenous peoples and in 1837 a select committee had produced a report suggesting ways to do this.
-As Governor, Gipps was obligated by this report at least to attempt to protect the Aborigines under his jurisdiction.
+The British government at this time was interested in reducing the exterminatory effects of colonisation on Indigenous peoples, and in 1837 a select committee had produced a report suggesting ways to do this.
+As Governor, Gipps was obligated by this report at least to attempt to protect Aboriginals under his jurisdiction.
 He ordered inquiries into both incidents with the Myall Creek massacre inquiry resulting in a judicial trial that saw seven stockmen being sentenced to death and hanged for the massacre.
 Although these actions upheld Gipps in the eyes of those concerned for Indigenous protection, the powerful squatters marked him as a dangerous enemy who interfered with their acquisition of vast tracts of Aboriginal land.

 Gipps attempted twice to introduce legislation that allowed for Aboriginal evidence to be given in the courts.
 In 1839, an Act was passed in the NSW legislature but was later vetoed by the British government.
 In 1844, Gipps tried again but the proposed Aboriginal Evidence Bill was defeated by the squatters in the NSW Legislative Council.

 Additionally, the British government requested Gipps to oversee the introduction of an Aboriginal Protectorate in the Port Phillip District of the colony.
 Although it provided important documentary evidence of widespread abuses toward Aboriginal people, the Protectorate suffered from under-funding and financial mismanagement.
 Despite strong pressure from the squatters in the region to disband the scheme, Gipps kept it going during his time as governor.
 It failed, however, in providing protection to the Aboriginal people.